 Be careful with powder-coated steel.
 While still fairly durable, once the paint cracks it can allow your grill to corrode easily soon after.

 The hopper houses your pellets before they’re burned.
 Obviously, the larger the capacity of the hopper the more pounds of pellets it can hold.
 This in turn means your grill can cook for longer without needing to be topped up.

 It is possible to buy hopper extensions to add capacity to your hopper, but these generally tend to be specific to the brand.
-Make sure you get one that is compatible with your brand and model of smoker.
+Make sure you get one that is compatible with your brand and model.

 Newer models of pellet smoker have done a great job with leveraging WiFi capabilities to make their units easier to control remotely.

-This means you don’t need to constantly check in on your food grillside, but rather use a phone app to monitor it, or set an alert to notify you once your meat is cooked, or if your smoker needs more pellets.
+This means you don’t need to constantly check in on your food, but rather use a phone app to monitor it, or set an alert to notify you once your meat is cooked, or if your hopper needs more pellets.

 As well as investing in wood pellets, there are a number of add-ons and accessories that will help elevate your backyard cooking, whether it’s for controlling cooking temperatures or keeping your grill chamber clean.